davidvdev/responsive-web-design-exercise/README.md

 Let's break it down:

 - `@media` is the start of the declaration. required.
 - `screen` tells the browser to only use this on the screen.
-Another option is `print` for printing out html pages.
+The othe r option is `print` for printing out html pages.
 - `(max-width: 500px)` is one of the parameters you can specify.
-There are lots.
-  This tells the screen to only apply this query when the screen width is BELOW 500px.
+  This tells the screen to only apply this query when the screen width is UP TO 500px but not beyond that size.
 - `p { color: red;}` is the element we are targeting

 #### Additional Settings